 It’s best to be familiar with what the manufacturer says so that you can steer clear of problems and keep your warranty intact.

 As always be careful with abrasive cleaners.
-Backing soda is generally fine when used gently on stainless steel, but we don't recommend it with other metals like aluminum.
+Backing soda is generally fine when mixed with a little water and used gently on stainless steel, but we don’t recommend it with other metals like aluminum.

 1. How to Clean a Drip Coffee Maker